AcademySoftwareFoundation/OpenTimelineIO/README.md

 Also, looking through the unit tests is a great way to see what OTIO can do: https://github.com/PixarAnimationStudios/OpenTimelineIO/tree/master/tests

-OTIO includes a viewer program as well:
+OTIO includes a viewer program as well (see the quickstart section for instructions on installing it):

 ![OTIO View Screenshot](docs/_static/otioview.png)